rokopt/spec/src/architecture/m1/ethereum-bridge.md

 1. Has not been marked as `seen` by M1
 2. The storage value `/eth_block/$block_hash/seen_by` does not include their address.
-3. Is a descendant of a block marked `seen`
+3. Is a descendant of a block they have seen (even if it is not marked `seen`)

 After an M1 block is committed, the next block proposer receives the aggregate of the vote extensions.
 From that, they should craft the proposed